yazdadmf/iustz/README.md

 * shop.h: Define the Shop class representing in-game shops where players can buy and sell items.
 * fishing.h: Define the FishingMinigame class, representing a mini-game for fishing activities.
 * main.cpp: Implement the game's main logic, including menus, gameplay mechanics, and user interactions.

+* save.h: This code provides functions to save and load party data to and from JSON files.
+It includes functionalities to serialize and deserialize party information, including character attributes, inventory items, and wallet data.
+To use these functions, follow these steps:
+Ensure that the json.hpp file is included and properly linked to your project.
+Define your party data structure (Party and Character) with attributes such as name, stamina, vigor, etc.
+Use the saveParty function to save your party data to a JSON file

+* printstuff.h: Contains utility functions for printing formatted text and colored output.
+Simulates typing effect for a given text, Displays a progress bar with customizable colors and increments, Flashes the specified text on the screen for a specified duration, effect by flashing red background with the text, Animates flying underscores across the console screen, Displays an introductory animation with flying underscores, and ......

+* human enemy.h: The Human_enemy class allows for the creation of human enemy characters with distinct attributes such as health, stamina, weapons, and throwables.
+Features
+Character Attributes: Each human enemy character has attributes such as health points (HP), maximum HP, stamina, and damage dealt.

+* Weapon and Throwables: Human enemies are equipped with weapons and throwable items that affect combat outcomes.
+Description: Each human enemy has a detailed description, providing context and flavor to their role within the game.
+Effects: Human enemies can apply and receive various effects during combat, affecting their performance and behavior.
+View and Controller Classes: The class includes nested View and Controller classes for managing display and logic related to human enemy characters.

+* throwables.h: The Throwables class is designed to represent a variety of throwable items that can be used within a game or simulation environment.
+Throwables may cause instant damage upon impact with a target.
+Some throwables have special effects that affect the target, such as fire, stun, freeze, confusion, or slip.
+The class provides a method to display detailed information about each throwable, including its ID, effects, and instant damage.

 ### Gameplay Instructions:
 Here's how to start your adventure in our survival game: